Corporate America: that big money-making machine in which employees are nothing more than faceless cogs.

 There are lots of opportunities out there for freelance workers and contractors, most of which can be done remotely.
 A quick search online will reveal job openings for writers, illustrators, computer programmers, photographers, designers, and even virtual assistants.

-So, sell your services to clients, find a contract job, be your own boss, and pursue something you really enjoy.
+Picture it: you sell your services to clients, find a contract job, relish the freedom of being your own boss, and pursue something you really enjoy.

 Maybe that something could be working in direct sales.